Polished Perfection: Top 10 Techniques for Attaining Professional Finishes in Your Leatherworking Projects

 Beveling the edges of your leather removes the sharp corners, preparing it for smoother, more rounded finishes after burnishing.
 This step, while often overlooked, significantly contributes to the professional look and feel of your finished piece.

-Apply leather dye evenly using wool daubers, sponges, or spray guns for larger pieces.
+Apply leather dye evenly using wool daubers, leather sponges, or a spray gun for larger pieces.
 The key is consistency---ensure that the color is uniform across the entire surface.
-Allow the dye to dry completely before applying additional coats as needed, and always finish with a top coat sealant to protect the dye and leather.
+Allow the dye to dry completely before applying additional coats as needed, and always finish with a top‑coat sealant to protect the dye and leather.

 Burnishing is the process of polishing the edges of the leather to create a smooth, finished look.
 Dampen the edges lightly and use a wood slicker against the leather as you apply friction.
 This compacts the fibers, resulting in glossy edges that greatly enhance the item's durability and aesthetic appeal.